 Next we aim to discuss the initial value problem, both for unrestricted solutions to \eqref{semi-simple} and also for physical solutions.

-In view of (a) the well-posedness of the initial value problem for classical General Relativity (see e.g.\ \cite[Chapter 10]{Wald}) and (b) the fact that, in the quantum field theory of \eqref{KG} in a fixed curved spacetime $({\cal M}, g_{ab})$, an initial state, $\omega_{\cal C}$ on the CCR algebra, $\mathscr{A}({\cal C}, ^3\!g))$ of a Cauchy surface, $\cal C$ in a fixed curved spacetime $({\cal M}, g)$ will determine a state $\omega = \omega_{\cal C}\circ {\rm iso}_{\cal C}^{-1}$ such that, informally, $\omega_{\cal C}$ is the `restriction' of $\omega$ to the initial surface, $\cal C$, it seems reasonable to expect that the system consisting of \eqref{semi-simple} and \eqref{KG} will have an initial value formulation in the sense that prescription of suitable classical gravitational data on $\cal C$ together with a suitable initial state, $\omega_{\cal C}$ on the CCR algebra, $\mathscr{A}({\cal C}, ^3\!g))$ of a 3-surface, $\cal C$, and satisfying suitable constraint equations, will determine a unique solution $(({\cal M}, g_{ab}), \omega)$ to the semiclassical gravity of \eqref{semi-simple}, \eqref{KG} such that $\cal C$ is a Cauchy surface in $\cal M$ and such that the classical gravitational data will arise as the restriction of $g_{ab}$ and a suitable number of its derivatives to $\cal C$ and the state $\omega$ will restrict, in the sense of (b) above, to the initial state $\omega_{\cal C}$.
+In view of (a) the well-posedness of the initial value problem for classical General Relativity (see e.g.\ \cite[Chapter 10]{Wald}) and (b) the fact that, in the quantum field theory of \eqref{KG} in a fixed curved spacetime $({\cal M}, g_{ab})$, an initial state, $\omega_{\cal C}$ on the CCR algebra, $\mathscr{A}({\cal C}, ^3\!g)$, of a Cauchy surface, $\cal C$, will determine a state $\omega = \omega_{\cal C}\circ {\rm iso}_{\cal C}^{-1}$ such that, informally, $\omega_{\cal C}$ is the `restriction' of $\omega$ to the initial surface, $\cal C$, it seems reasonable to expect that the system consisting of \eqref{semi-simple} and \eqref{KG} will have an initial value formulation in the sense that prescription of suitable classical gravitational data on $\cal C$ together with a suitable initial state, $\omega_{\cal C}$ on the CCR algebra, $\mathscr{A}({\cal C}, ^3\!g)$, of a 3-surface, $\cal C$ will determine a unique solution $(({\cal M}, g_{ab}), \omega)$ to the semiclassical gravity equations \eqref{semi-simple}, \eqref{KG} such that $\cal C$ is a Cauchy surface in $\cal M$ and such that the classical gravitational data will arise as the restriction of $g_{ab}$ and a suitable number of its derivatives to $\cal C$ and the state $\omega$ will restrict, in the sense of (b) above, to the initial state $\omega_{\cal C}$.

-As for the suitable classical gravitational data, as we already mentioned in Section \ref{Sect:star}, the semiclassical Einstein equations have the character of fourth order equations in the sense that, for general solutions, we expect to need to specify on our initial surface, not only the metric $g_{ij}$ and the extrinsic curvature, $K_{ij}$ -- which is the same thing as (half) the restriction to our surface of the metric's time-derivative, $\dot g_{ij}$, but also to need to specify the restrictions to the surface of the second and third time derivatives, $g^{(2)}_{ij}$ and $g^{(3)}_{ij}$.
+As for the suitable classical gravitational data, as we already mentioned in Section \ref{Sect:star}, the semiclassical Einstein equations have the character of fourth order equations in the sense that, for general solutions, we expect to need to specify on our initial surface, not only the metric $g_{ij}$ and the extrinsic curvature, $K_{ij}$ -- which is the same thing as (half) the restriction to our surface of the metric's time-derivative, $\dot g_{ij}$ -- but also to need to specify the restrictions to the surface of the second and third time derivatives, $g^{(2)}_{ij}$ and $g^{(3)}_{ij}$.